Ayush-Kumar-45/Orchids_Ayush_Kumar2/experiment/aim.md

 ### Aim of the experiment
-  To analyze how particle size influences the properties of nanomaterials by studying and interpreting their relationship through graphs.
+Characterization of Nanomaterial on the basis of their size.